-Once you get inside the Colosseum, you really should pick up an audio guide.
+Once you get inside the Colosseum, if you didn’t take the skip the line tour, you really should pick up an audio guide.
 There’s not a lot of signage inside the Colosseum, so you’ll need the audio guide’s help to explore and fully enjoy yourself.
 Normally you’ll start your tour on the top floor:

 And work your way to the bottom!

 You’ll learn lots of fun facts about the Colosseum.
 For example, did you know that there was one festival at the Colosseum in which a giant model of a whale was brought out?
 Of course, a giant fake whale is not enough, so the Romans had stuffed it with fifty bears who were then released to fight with each other.
 Animal cruelty is so very entertaining!

 Although Christians were certainly persecuted under Imperial Roman rule, there is no information proving that they were ever persecuted in the Colosseum.
 Nevertheless, there is a cross in the Colosseum to commemorate Christian martyrs of the time period.